 Imphal, Oct 24 (PTI) In a first-of-its-kind service, the Centre plans to launch a mobile air dispensary for the Northeast, with a helicopter fitted with medical equipment and doctors on board, flying in remote areas for the benefit of people.
 Minister of State for Development of North Eastern Region (DoNER) Jitendra Singh said the mobile air dispensary with a doctor, necessary equipment, and medicines would fly to remote and far-flung areas regularly, especially where patients find it difficult to reach a doctor and basic health center.

-The experiment, which would possibly be the first of its kind in the country, can also be replicated in other hill states and remote areas having poor connectivity like Jammu and Kashmir, Himachal Pradesh, he told reporters here.
+The experiment, which would possibly be the first of its kind in the country, can also be replicated in other hill states and remote areas with poor connectivity like Jammu and Kashmir, Himachal Pradesh reporters here.